IceHe/lib/mac/initialize.md

         - `⇧ ⌘ C` Send the **C**urrent tab to OneTab
     - Edit required shortcuts  and remove uncessary ones

-TODO: Last step is not required.
+TODO: The last step may be unnecessary, because the settings can be synchorized via the Google account.

 #### Sogou Input